SecureChat/README/README.md

 Moreover, you might ask whether it is safe if we use voice messages instead. **If you are able to edit texts with speech recognition techniques, the service providers are able to do so, too.**

-Since we cannot get full access to the source code of current social platforms and instant message applications, a fully open sourced social platform may be the only answer to the safety of our information.
+Since we cannot get full access to the source code of current social platforms and instant message applications, a fully open sourced social platform may be the only method to protect our information.

 <p align='center'>04/11/2016<br>Peidong Wang</p>